mehrabi4/GRASP/README.md

 ### Distribution free setting ###
 #### main function ####

 Script "GRASP.m" contains the main function GRASP.
 This is an implementation of the distribution-free GRASP with the score function $T(x,w)=w$.
-For the main hypothesis testing problem, it outputs two p-values--one wchich is valid for the finite-number of samples and a less conservative version which is valid in the asymptotoic regime.
+For the main hypothesis testing problem, it outputs two p-values--one which is valid for the finite-number of samples and a less conservative version which is valid in the asymptotoic regime.
 This function has the following input and output arguments:

 **X**: feature matrix with size n by d  (n=#samples and d =#features)